 Commercial rotary irons come with many advantages over traditional ironing methods, which is why they continue to be a popular solution in commercial or industrial settings.
 Here are just a few of the benefits.

 Thanks to their drum-based mechanism, rotary irons can operate at much higher speeds, using steam to get results and maintain their efficiency.
-In turn, rotary irons increase productivity – getting more linen finished and ready to use, faster.
+This increases productivity – getting more linen finished and ready to use, faster.

 With its bigger surface area, a rotary iron can handle plenty of fabric at once.
-This makes a rotary iron perfect for finishing large amounts of laundry to tight timescales, including bed linens and tablecloths.
+This makes them perfect for finishing large amounts of laundry to tight timescales, including bed linens and tablecloths.

 Delicate fabrics can be damaged by conventional presses, which are less consistent and trickier for people to use.
 Despite its finishing power, a rotary iron is often gentler, which helps to protect and extend the life of expensive, delicate materials.